larsnaesbye/larsnaesbye/README.md

 Hello, I'm Lars.

 I do open source stuff, play and compose music, play TTRPGs and read space exploration news.
+And yes, I also have a job.

 __Motto__: Feet on the ground, nose in the sky, heart on the sleeve.